Samporonia Madanlo: Background

 She is also an embroiderer, beadworker, basket maker, as well as a dancer and a healer.

 Dagmay is associated with Mandaya mythology, particularly in the story involving Tagamaling, a deity.
 She first learned to weave at ten years old.

-Award
+Awards

 The National Commission for Culture and the Arts conferred Madanlo the Gawad sa Manlilikha ng Bayan award in December 2023.